-In your first year here, you’ve received UBC Life newsletters regularly, delivered straight into your inbox, sharing with you campus opportunities, resource guides, and advice to help you along your journey.
-I, like you, have received them.
-But as our first year ends, so too will these newsletters.
+In your first year here, you’ve gotten UBC Life newsletters regularly, delivered straight into your inbox, sharing with you campus opportunities, resource guides, and advice to help you along your journey.
+But as your first year ends, so too will these newsletters.

 UBC Life and you